Ubaid-Ghante/VoiceCloningPipelineServer/README.md

 - Add support for more TTS and STT models.
 - Detech pauses and do chunking based on that.
 - Multiprocessing for faster processing of chunks.
+- Lip-syncing the dubbed audio with the video.